mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 secondary servers.
 Readwritesplit is an exception to this rule.
 The following rules govern how readwritesplit behaves with servers that have different ranks.

-* Sessions will use the current master server as long as possible.
-This means that sessions with a secondary master will not use the primary master as long as the secondary master is available.
+* Sessions will use the current primary server as long as possible.
+This means that sessions with a secondary primary will not use the primary primary as long as the secondary primary is available.

-* All slave connections will use the same rank as the master connection.
-Any stale connections with a different rank than the master will be discarded.
+* All replica connections will use the same rank as the primary connection.
+Any stale connections with a different rank than the primary will be discarded.

-* If no master connection is available and `master_reconnection` is enabled, a connection to the best master is created.
-If the new master has a different priority than existing connections have, the connections with a different rank will be discarded.
+* If no primary connection is available and `master_reconnection` is enabled, a connection to the best primary is created.
+If the new primary has a different priority than existing connections have, the connections with a different rank will be discarded.

 * If open connections exist, these will be used for routing.
-This means that if the master is lost but the session still has slave servers with the same rank, they will remain in use.
+This means that if the primary is lost but the session still has replica servers with the same rank, they will remain in use.

 * If no open connections exist, the servers with the best rank will used.